Lab Experiment Tracker Comparison 2026 — Best Tool for Protocol Timing

 What to look for in a lab protocol tracker

-Why Lab Laps wins the comparison
+Why Lab Laps fits this comparison

-- Free to start — Create projects and run timers without an account; sign in when you want to save and sync across devices.
+- Free to start — Run without mandatory sign-up for basic use; sign in when you want cloud sync and saved libraries.

 When other options are “good enough”